bcronje/docs/docs/index.md

 By default all systems are dark to the public Internet, behind closed firewalls with no knowledge of one other and no ability to communicate.
 Once policy is defined, members are introduced and must mutually authenticate using digital certificates.
 If successful, access is granted.

 If you're new to Enclave, check out our [Getting Started Guide](getting-started/installation.md) to help get you up and running in a few minutes.
-If you have questions or get stuck, our [Slack Community](https://enclave.io/slack) has the answers.
+If you have questions or get stuck, our [Slack community](https://enclave.io/slack) has the answers.

-[Getting Started Guide →](/getting-started/installation){ .md-button .md-button--primary } &nbsp; [Join our Slack Community](https://enclave.io/slack){ .md-button }

 ## Supported Platforms